-Combine (and other system frameworks) aims to add another abstraction in your async code.
-Another level of abstraction on the system level means tighter integration that’s well tested and a safe-bet technology for long-lasting support.
+Combine (and other system frameworks) aim to add another abstraction to your async code.
+Another level of abstraction on the system level means tighter integration that’s well tested and a safe-bet technology.

 It’s up to you to decide whether Combine is a great fit for your project or not, but here are just a few “pro” reasons you might not have considered yet: